CopenhagenCityArchives/APACS/README.md

 ##APACS (Archival presentation and crowsourcing system)
 Copenhagen City Archives' configurable backend system used to present and crowdsource digitized collections.

+The system runs on Ubuntu using PHP and MySQL.

 ##
 Dependencies: